Calm Inflammation with an Anti-inflammatory Diet

 Allergies, asthma

-Autoimmune diseases (arthritis, type 1 diabetes, etc.)
+Autoimmune diseases (rheumatoid arthritis, type 1 diabetes, and others)

 Cancer